 - Helping a patient learn how to make use of walking aids

-It should also be noted that while physical therapists help people struggling with physical injuries that limit movement, it is not rare to find a physical therapist being vulnerable to back injuries of their own.
-This is because of the tendency for them to stand, lift, and engage in demanding physical conditions during the course of their jobs.
+It should also be noted that while physical therapists help people struggling with physical injuries that limit movement, it is not rare to find a physical therapist vulnerable to back injuries.
+This is because they tend to stand, lift, and engage in demanding physical conditions during their jobs.

 Where Physical Therapists Work

-As of 2021, the Bureau of Labor Statistics revealed data that showed that there were 238,800 physical therapists in the country.
+As of 2021, the Bureau of Labor Statistics revealed data showing 238,800 physical therapists in the country.

 Areas of Specialization

 As mentioned earlier, sports physical therapists are quite popular, but they’re not the only kinds of physical therapists.
 Below is a list of some other areas in which a physical therapist may choose to specialize:

 To become a practicing physical therapist in the United States, one must first earn a Doctor of Physical Therapy (DPT) degree from an accredited program.

 These programs tend to last up to three years before completion.
 During the program, students will gain knowledge of wide-ranging topics spanning biology, neuroscience, anatomy, biomechanics, kinesiology, physiology, pathology, exercise physiology, ethics and values, evidence-based practice, musculoskeletal systems, clinical reasoning, communication, finance, management sciences, and behavioral science.